thewillhuang/webpack-code-splitting/README.md

-Multiple different versions of react and react-router mounting on different dom nodes, along with properly long-term cached code
+Different versions of react and react-router mounting on different DOM nodes, along with properly long-term cached code

 ### install
 ```bash